 4. Avoid Braking

-Control your speed so you can minimize braking as much as possible.
+Control your speed so you can minimize braking as much as possible, especially approaching stop signs and traffic lights.

 5. If You Start to Slide